 We extensively tested all the beacons in our review, pitting them head-to-head in both single and multiple burials, timing and analyzing each model's performance at each stage of the search in the hands of both professionals and more novice users.
 We compared each model's performance and accuracy in the fine search and the consistency and precision of their brackets (boxes).
 We also performed controlled range tests, starting outside the beacon's maximum range, and moving in until detection to avoid single drag error and performed this on two separate occasions with each model.
 We looked for consistency and repeatability of each model's performance along each stage — as well as across user types — to best assess the pros and cons of each model.

 Analysis and Test Results

-Below we break down the criteria we used for evaluation and present a few key pieces of information regarding avalanche beacons.
-Besides real-world applications, we also performed a series of side-by-side tests to compare range, processor speed, flagging/marking features, battery life and more.
+Below we present key pieces of information regarding avalanche beacons and the criteria we used for evaluation.
+Besides real-world practice with individual beacons, we also performed a series of side-by-side tests to assess processor speed, bracketing/fine search performance, flagging/marking features, battery life, range, search strip widths, and more.

-The models we found to be the most lightning quick because of their processor speed were the BCA Tracker 2 and Tracker3, the Arva Neo, the Pieps DSP Pro, DSP Ice, and Micro along with the Mammut Barryvox S and more basic Barryvox.
-The Ortovox S1+, Arva Evo4, and Arva Axio were just a touch slower.
-We were a little disappointed with the original Tracker DTS.
-This model did okay but was not as quick as other "simple" beacons.
+The models we found to be the most lightning fast thanks to their processor speed were the BCA Tracker S and Tracker3, with the Black Diamond Guide BT, Black Diamond Recon, and Pieps Micro following closely behind.
+Only a small notch slower yet was the Mammut Barryvox and Mammut Barryvox S, performing only every-so-slightly slower.
+We were a little disappointed with the original Tracker DTS and Ortovox Zoom+; these models did okay but were not as quick as other "simple" beacons.